 Interviewed candidates are usually notified within five weeks from the date of interview.
-Accepted applicants are asked to send a \$250 non-refundable tuition prepayment according to the following schedule:
+Accepted applicants are asked to remit a \$250 non-refundable tuition prepayment according to the following schedule as noted by the AACOM Admissions Guidelines:

-- Those accepted prior to November 15 will have until December 14. - Those accepted between November 15 and January 14 will have 30 days. - Those accepted between January 14 and May 14 will have 14 days. - Those accepted on or after May 15 may be asked for an immediate deposit.
+- Those accepted prior to November 15 will have until December 14.

+- Those accepted between November 15 and January 14 will have 30 days. - Those accepted between January 14 and May 14 will have 14 days. - Those accepted on or after May 15 may be asked for an immediate deposit.